 Wine Making: Your Second Fermentation Cycle

 Once you allow the wine to ferment for a few days, it’s time to take the next step in its production.
 During this process, you will add additional ingredients and remove the liquid from the remaining pulp.
 Once you go through the wine production process, this second fermentation period will be critical.
-Ultimately, you’d like that period to last at least a few weeks, and it should be done at a temperature of 60 to 65 degrees Celsius, ten degrees lower than it was.
+Ultimately, you’d like that period to last at least a few weeks, and it should be done at a temperature of 60 to 65 degrees Celsius, 10 degrees lower than before.

 First, get rid of the solids that remain in wine production.
 Then pour it through a funnel into another fermentation vessel you are using.
 Make sure you put less in another bowl as well.
 But before you can do that, you may be wondering, how long do you have to wait?
 The transition to the secondary vessel should begin after the fermentation process has slowed down somewhat.